random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

 We'll define our model implementing a model function, where we'll also define the operations used for training, evaluation and prediction.
-In this tutorial we'll focus on the model itself, and we'll comment briefly about the operations chosen, since you can easily learn more about the operations and what they're doing in the TensorFlow documentation and other online materials.
+In this tutorial we'll focus on the model itself, and we'll comment briefly about the operations chosen, since you can easily learn more about them in the TensorFlow documentation and other online materials.

 Our model function definition looks like: